Other algorithm studies

 Before activating Phase 2, a group of six independent experts was invited to review the approach developed in Phase 1, identify potential weaknesses to be improved during Phase 2, and assess whether it would overcome the limitations of currently available OLCI and SLSTR single-sensor cloud masks.
 The overall outcome of the expert workshop was positive: it highlighted the benefits of the Sentinel-3 synergy atmospheric mask and provided important recommendations to implement during Phase 2 (Summary of outcome of the S3-SYN-CM Expert Meeting).

-During the course of this study, the project team at Brockmann is actively communicating with experts at EUMETSAT, within the Remote Sensing and Products (RSP) Division, and with external experts (e.g. S3 Validation Team and Quality Working Groups).
-This continuous interaction allows integration of the most recent developments from the community into the study, in terms of sensor and algorithm developments.
+During the course of this study, the project team at Brockmann actively communicated with experts at EUMETSAT, within the Remote Sensing and Products (RSP) Division, and with external experts (eg S3 Validation Team and Quality Working Groups).
+This continuous interaction allowed the integration of the most recent developments from the community into the study, in terms of sensor and algorithm developments.